Mincheol2/VAAE/Vanila_VAE/README.md

 ## Loss.py : generalized gamma and alpha-divergence module

-- We can use generalized alpha-divergence.
+- We can use generalized alpha divergence and gamma divergence.
 (For details, see that file.)

+- Compared to text data, please consider the difference of dimension. (image = 2, text = 3)

 ## Encoder.py : Reparametrize trick with normal and T distribution